somnambulist-tech/api-bundle/docs/api_controller.md

 column.
 All data parameters are set as named parameters and the various SQL functions are called from DBAL ExpressionBuilder.

+For even for customising when converting to a DBAL query, a callback can be used.
+This will receive the current DBAL QueryBuilder instance as the first argument, and the API Expression part as the second.
+You are free to process this however you wish: provided that a valid SQL WHERE clause is returned.
+This clause will be added to the composite expression as determined by the request type i.e. if nested filters are supported, the SQL part will be added to any AND/OR clause.
+If additional parameters are generated they should be bound to the QueryBuilder.

 ### Domain Helpers

 If you are using [somnambulist/domain](https://github.com/somnambulist-tech/domain) library, there is